Near-Field Integrated Sensing and Communications: Problem Formulation and Proposed Solution

 \subsection{Proposed Solution for Hybrid Digital and Analog Antennas}

 We continue to study the solution to the optimization problem for hybrid digital and analog antennas.
 To solve it, we consider a heuristic two-stage optimization framework proposed in \cite{alkhateeb2015limited}.
 In this framework, the analog beamformer is designed to maximize the array gain at the communication users and the sensing target.
 Then, the digital beamformers and the digital dedicated sensing signal are optimized with the designed analog beamformer.
-Let $\mathbf{f}_{\mathrm{RF},\ell}$ denote the $\ell$-th column of $\mathbf{F}_{\mathrm{RF}}$.
-Then, the analog beamformer can be designed as follows: With the above solution of the analog beamformer, the optimization problem is only related to the digital part $\mathbf{f}_{\mathrm{BB},k}$ and $\mathbf{R}_{\mathrm{BB}}$, which has the same form as the problem \eqref{problem_FD}.
+Let $\mathbf{p}_{\mathrm{RF},\ell}$ denote the $\ell$-th column of $\mathbf{P}_{\mathrm{RF}}$.
+Then, the analog beamformer can be designed as follows:

+With the above solution of the analog beamformer, the optimization problem is only related to the digital part $\mathbf{p}_{\mathrm{BB},k}$ and $\mathbf{R}_{\mathrm{BB}}$, which has the same form as the problem \eqref{problem_FD}.
 Therefore, it can be optimally solved by the algorithm proposed in the previous section.